NordAct/useless-reptile/Example-Data-Pack/README.md

 - `Barren Brown`, `Barren Orange`, `Ender` have some sounds altered, `striped` and `Battleworn` have different pitch and volume to default sounds
 - `Barren Brown` and `Barren Orange` can spawn in badlands biomes on different altitudes. `Barren Brown` also can spawn in savannas. `Ender` spawns in End biomes. `striped` spawns alongside normal Pikehorns
 - `striped` has attribute modifiers that decrease its size and health
+- `Barren Brown` and `Barren Orange` showcase different ways of declaring taming and food items

 To summon specific variant (if it's not accessible only via custom name), you can use following command `/summon uselessreptile:dragon_id ~ ~ ~ {Variant:"VARIANT NAME"}`, where `uselessreptile:dragon_id` - entity id of the dragon, `VARIANT NAME` - name of the variant.